Death of Samia Shahid

-On 20 July 2016, Samia Shahid, a 28-year-old British Pakistani woman, was found dead in Punjab, Pakistan.
+On 20 July 2016, Samia Shahid, a 28-year-old British-Pakistani woman, was found dead in Pandori, Punjab, Pakistan.
 Although involved in a dispute with her family, she had travelled to Pakistan alone as she had been told that her father was critically ill.
 Relatives claimed that she had died of natural causes, whereas her husband, Syed Mukhtar Kazim, believed that she had been murdered in a so-called "honour killing"; an autopsy and forensic examination concluded that she had been raped and strangled.

 Her former husband, Chaudhry Muhammad Shakeel, was arrested on suspicion of her murder and, while in custody, allegedly confessed to drugging and strangling his ex-wife.
 Samia's father was held on suspicion of being an accessory to murder, released on bail in December 2016 and died in January 2018.
 As of 2020, the case against Shakeel remains untried.